malliina/sbt-paas-deployer/README.md

 ## Usage ##

-Use the following two keys to deploy the app to your favorite PaaS provider
+Use the following two keys to deploy the app to your favorite PaaS provider:

     provider_name:paas-push
     provider_name:paas-update